Emulator Issues #267

 2. With any configuration where it happens in both OGL and DX9 (problem should be visible)

-#18 Updated by jayork42 about 7 years ago
+#18 Updated by jayork42 over 7 years ago

 This is still a problem with the latest binary, 3.0-415.
 This still slways happens with DX9.
 Same behavior with OpenGL, issue only appears if setting the EFB resolution is greater than 1x or enabling AA.
 I'm unable to test DX11 because I'm running Windows XP.
 Can someone test this with the 3.0-415 32-bit build?